943 words

 The Question Every Community Member Should Ask#

-I hold 8 vendor-recognized community titles.
+I hold 9 vendor-recognized community titles.
 Docker Captain.
 IBM Champion.
 AWS Community Builder.
-Five more ambassador programs across security, testing, and platform engineering.
+Six more ambassador programs across security, testing, platform engineering, and infrastructure.

 If community programs can’t prove ROI, what protects them during the next round of cuts?

-For the last decade, the tech industry ran on a playbook: give developers status and a platform, and they’ll evangelize your product.
+For a decade the tech industry ran on one playbook.
+Give developers status and a platform, and they’ll evangelize your product.
 It worked.
-It built ecosystems.
-It built careers — including mine.
+It built ecosystems, and it built careers.
+Mine included.

 But the market is shifting.

-AI can now generate tutorials in 30 languages, 24/7, for free.
-Generic “10 Reasons to Use Kubernetes” content is commoditized.
-Companies are asking harder questions about what community programs actually deliver to the bottom line.
+AI can generate tutorials in 30 languages, around the clock, for free.
+Generic “10 Reasons to Use Kubernetes” content is commoditized now.
+And companies are asking harder questions about what these programs actually deliver to the bottom line.

 Engagement metrics aren’t enough anymore.